bbc/bbc-a11y/README.md

 The [getting started guide](GETTINGSTARTED.md) shows how to use a11y in your project.

+## Hosting an Accessibility Metrics Dashboard

+The [hosting guide](HOSTING.md) includes an example of deploying an interactive dashboard web app for tracking accessibility metrics over time.

 ## Contributing to BBC A11y

 We welcome contributions of ideas and code!
 Please refer to the